Security & Authentication

 1. **Time-to-Live (TTL):**

-* Use short-lived bookmarks for webhooks (minutes) and longer-lived for email approvals (hours/days)
+* Use short-lived tokens for webhooks (minutes) and longer-lived tokens for email approvals (hours/days)

 * Tokens become invalid when the bookmark is consumed (AutoBurn) or the workflow is cancelled